Welcome to your 403(b) retirement plan. Click below to view the features and highlights of your employer’s retirement plan.

 You may request a distribution of the contributions you receive from your Employer at the times listed below, if they are invested in annuity contracts.

 You become disabled

 Although the Plan is designed primarily to help you save for retirement, you may take a loan from the Plan, subject to the terms and restrictions in the Individual Agreements.
 Please review your annuity contracts or custodial agreements before requesting a loan.
-Contact your Employer or VALIC if you have questions regarding your loan options.
+Contact your Employer or AIG Retirement Services if you have questions regarding your loan options.

 Transferring or rolling over your vested account balance to another tax-advantaged plan that accepts rollovers

 Choosing one of the many annuity options available

 Deferring distributions until a later date (but no later than attainment of age 70½), allowing your account to continue to grow tax deferred

 Generally, income taxes must be paid on all amounts you withdraw from your plan.
 A 10% federal early withdrawal penalty may apply to distributions taken prior to attainment of age 59½.

 The plan is intended to help you put aside money for your retirement.
 However, Roger Williams University has included a plan feature that enables you to access money from the plan.